plone/documentation/docs/classic-ui/icons.md

 How does this work?
 We need an example here!
 ```

-- The field `icon_expression` is used again to define icons for actions, contenttypes, and other purposes.
+- The field `icon_expression` is used again to define icons for actions, content types, and other purposes.
 - Use the icon name for icon expressions.

-(classic-ui-icons-iconresolver-label)=
+(classic-ui-icons-icon-resolver-label)=

-## Iconresolver
+## Icon resolver

-The iconresolver take's an icon name (without the `plone.icon.` prefix) like `plone-copy` or `align-center` and resolves it to an actual icon.
+The icon resolver takes an icon's name without the `plone.icon.` prefix, such as `plone-copy` or `align-center`, and resolves it to the URL of an actual icon.

 ```
 http://localhost:8080/Plone/@@iconresolver/plone-copy
 http://localhost:8080/Plone/@@iconresolver/align-center
 ```

-The iconresolver can be used via URL or via Python as shown in section {ref}`classic-ui-icons-iconresolver-get-icon-url-label` and {ref}`classic-ui-icons-iconresolver-get-icon-tag-label`.
+The icon resolver can be used to get an icon's URL or an inline icon (or tag) via a Python expression as shown in the sections {ref}`classic-ui-icons-icon-resolver-get-icon-url-label` and {ref}`classic-ui-icons-icon-resolver-get-icon-tag-label`.

-(classic-ui-icons-iconresolver-get-icon-url-label)=
+(classic-ui-icons-icon-resolver-get-icon-url-label)=

-### Get icon URL via Python expression
+### Get an icon's URL via Python expression

 The `url` method of the `@@iconresolver` view returns the actual URL to the SVG icon.
 The icon resolver view is globally available in templates under the name `icons`.